2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Lisboa Carmo Hotel is ideally located in Lisbon’s historic center and a stone’s throw from the Bairro Alto.
 The hotel features modern and classic rooms and a terrace and is within walking distance of many of the best Lisbon spots.

-Hotel da Baixa has a modern décor, and rooms feature many amenities.
+Hotel da Baixa has a modern décor and rooms with many amenities.
 Located in Lisbon’s old town, it’s ideally located to walk to many must-sees in Lisbon.

 Travel Insurance